fmarzocca/Display-Site-Numbers/readme.txt

 1. The admin backend
 2. The widget frontend
-3. Another view of the fronted, with a different style
+3. Another view of the frontend, with a different style

 == Changelog ==